School Adjustment Counselor

-We facilitate small groups, lunch bunches and snack chats for students who may benefit from a little extra support in certain areas.
+We facilitate small groups, lunch bunches and snack chats for students who may benefit from skill building or a little extra support in certain areas.

 We meet with students on a short-term basis to work through problems that may be affecting their academic performance.
 Students can request to see us by asking their teacher.
 Parents and teachers may also request for students to see us.

-We visit classrooms across grade levels and teach lessons on various social skills; including the character trait of the week, making and keeping friends, bullying, self-esteem building, coping skills, and more.
+We are available to visit classrooms across grade levels and facilitate lessons on various social emotional skills; including the character trait of the week, making and keeping friends, conflict resolution skills, bullying, self-esteem building, coping skills, and more.

 Please feel free to contact us by phone, email or stop by the main office to schedule an appointment.

 We have connections with many local agencies.
 Let us know how we can help!